Murder of Ruth Pelke: Aftermath

 Under Indiana law at the time, convicts automatically had their sentences halved, provided that they maintained good conduct.
 April Beverly was released from prison on April 10, 1999.
+A year after her release, she was murdered by her abusive boyfriend in Gary, Indiana.
 Denise Thomas was released from prison on August 25, 2003.
 Karen Corder died in prison from asthma and heart disease on December 30, 2008, at age 40.
 Cooper earned a GED and took college correspondence courses while in prison.
 She was released from Rockville Correctional Facility on June 17, 2013, and committed suicide on May 26, 2015, evidently out of remorse.
-Shortly before her suicide, Cooper wrote to her fiancé, "I have taken a life and never felt worthy.
+Shortly before her suicide, Cooper wrote to her fiancé, "I have taken a life and never felt worthy."

 Pelke's grandson, Bill Pelke, initially favored the death penalty for Cooper but later joined the movement opposing it in 1987.
 He wrote of having forgiven Cooper in a 2003 book, Journey of Hope.

 The murder of Ruth Pelke and the case of Paula Cooper are the subject of the 2016 IndyStar story The Executioner Within and Alex Mar's 2023 book Seventy Times Seven.